OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 ## Overview

-The Assertion Monitor validates chain security by tracking the lifecycle of assertions in both BOLD (Bounded Liquidity Delay) and Classic rollup chains.
+The Assertion Monitor monitors the lifecycle of assertions in both BoLD (Bounded Liquidity Delay) and pre-BoLD rollup chains.
 [Learn more](https://docs.arbitrum.io/how-arbitrum-works/inside-arbitrum-nitro#arbitrum-rollup-protocol).

 ## Command-Line Interface